 At the start of your examination, your optometrist will ask for the reason of your visit.
-Here you should explain the problems - if any - that you are experiencing with your eyes, or whether you are simply there for a routine check-up.
+Here you should explain your symptoms and mention any problems that you are experiencing with your eyes, or whether you are simply there for a routine check-up.

 The optometrist will examine your eyes both inside and outside.
 This requires you to keep your eyes open and still, in order for a thorough examination to be performed.